 As official keeper of the records, original minutes of all meetings of the City Council and Boards and Committees are kept and archived in the City Clerk's Office.
 Birth and death records are kept for all events occurring in the City, and certified copies are made available to those eligible to purchase them.

-Licenses such as business, temporary merchants, peddlers, and sidewalk sales are issued in the City Clerk's Office.
+Business Licenses such as temporary merchants, peddlers, and medical marijuana caregivers are issued in the City Clerk's Office.
 The filing of petitions, lawsuits, subpoenas, and Freedom of Information Act requests occurs at the City Clerk's Office as well.
+The City Clerk is the FOIA Coordinator for the City of Troy.
 The City Clerk's Office also provides notary services (some fees may apply for notary service).

 The City Clerk's Office conducts elections in accordance with State and Federal law.
-The City Clerk administers the Oath of Office to City officials, Police sworn personnel and appointees to boards & committees.
+The City Clerk administers the Oath of Office to City officials, Police and Fire sworn personnel, and appointees to boards & committees.

 Additional Services & Information